gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

 Extract a general-purpose `distribution` plugin out of the `java-library-distribution` plugin.

 1. Add a `distribution` plugin.
-2. Add a `Distribution` type that extends `Named` plus implementation.
+2. Add a `Distribution` type that extends `Named` plus implementation class.
-3. Add a `DistributionsContainer` type that extends `NamedDomainObjectContainer<Distribution>` plus implementation.
+3. Add a `DistributionsContainer` type that extends `NamedDomainObjectContainer<Distribution>` plus implementation class.
 4. Change the `distribution` plugin to add this container as an extension called `distributions`.
-5. Change the `distribution` plugin to add a single instance called 'main' to this container.
+5. Change the `distribution` plugin to add a single instance called `main` to this container.
 7. Change the `java-library-distribution` plugin to apply the `distribution` plugin.
 8. Change the `distribution` plugin to add a ZIP task for each distribution in the container.
     - For the `main` distribution, this should be called `distZip`
     - For other distributions, this should be caled `${dist.name}DistZip`.
-9. Change the `java-library-distribution` plugin to no longer add a `distZip` task, but instead to configure the `distZip` task instance that is added by the `distribution` plugin.
+9. Change the `java-library-distribution` plugin so that it no longer add a `distZip` task, but instead configures the `distZip` task instance that is added by the `distribution` plugin.

 ### DSL